Every student at UON has a story.

 The paths we travel to arrive here are as diverse as we are.
 For every high school high achiever, for whom university study was an expected next step, an accepted reality, there is a student who greets university life as something of an anomaly.
-Our University has an inordinate number of students who are the first in their family to attend university.
-People from working class, marginalised and disadvantaged backgrounds mingle happily with the more traditional student body, largely due to our university’s hugely successful foundation studies programs: Open Foundation and Newstep.
+UON has an inordinate number of students who are the first in their family to attend university.
+People from working class, marginalised and disadvantaged backgrounds mingle happily with the more traditional student body, largely due to UON’s hugely successful foundation studies programs: Open Foundation, Newstep and Yapug.

 I am a graduate of Open Foundation, considered one of the more successful foundation studies program in the country.
 Applying for Open Foundation was one of the best decisions I’ve made in my life, and I’ve been asked to share my story.
 Open Foundation’s intensive program is a lesson in swimming in the deep-end; a hard slog that helped me recognise my potential and is intrinsic to my success as an undergraduate.